 External Advisory Committee

-The OHWC's External Advisory Committee, which meets annually, provides guidance to the Center on the quality and progress of the research, outreach, and dissemination.
+The OHWC's External Advisory Committee, which meets annually, provides guidance to the Center on the quality and progress of the research, outreach, dissemination, and education efforts.

 Members of the External Advisory Committee